MuhtasimS/fibzyfakes/README.md

 ## Usage

 - **Invite the bot to your Discord server.**
-- Use `/settings` to configure personal or channel preferences.
+- Use `/settings` to configure personal or channel preferences, privacy/consent, memory, and personalities.
-- Use `/server_settings` for server-wide admin controls.
+- Use `/server_settings` for server-wide admin controls (core identity/rules, chat history defaults, etc.).
-- Upload supported files or image/video/audio files and ask the bot about them.
+- Upload supported files, images/videos/audios, or **voice messages**, then ask the bot about them.
+- Ask Fibz to “go long” when you need **responses beyond 2000 characters** (it will auto-split or attach as needed).
 - Use slash commands:
     - `/respond_to_all enabled:true|false` – Bot responds to every message in a channel
     - `/clear_memory` – Clear your personal conversation history